February 13, 2024

 Candle Face’s grip tightened, and again, she plunged me beneath the water’s surface.
 Panic and dread overwhelmed me as I struggled to hold my breath again, to hold onto consciousness.
 She repeated the torment, lifting my head just enough to prolong my agony.

 The minutes stretched into an hour, and my strength waned.
-The ghostly figure showed no mercy, her determination unwavering.
+The ghostly figure showed no mercy.
 Her story had become my nightmare and belief, a choice I couldn’t make.
 I had become the protagonist in the very legend I had dismissed, just like so many others in Candle Face’s lair.

 Finally, as my vision blurred and my body weakened, Candle Face held my head beneath the water’s surface.
 I felt the cold embrace of the water, its inky depths swallowing me whole.
 My world grew dark, and the discord of fear and doubt faded into a watery silence.